bluegreen-labs/TetraPi/README.md

 # TetraPi

 Schematics for a 3D printable housing and build instructions for a multispectral Raspberry pi camera.
-The camera relies on off the shelve components and provides a cost effective and easily maintained alternative to commercial offerings.
+The camera relies on off the shelve components and provides a cost effective and easily maintained alternative to commercial cameras.
 The camera is built around a Raspberry pi type A or A+, a four camera multiplexer, four 5 or 8 MP Raspberry pi cameras and standard 25mm diameter filters (a common format for benchtop optics).

 The camera has three main parts, the main housing, a top plate fitting the four cameras and optical filters and cover plate which holds the filters in place.
 For coloured glass filters a padding ring is provided so the filter is held in place.
 The top plate and cover plate are screwed into place using M3 screws (using brass threated inserts).
 The main housing has flanges to provide easy mounting (3 mm mounting holes).
 A backing plate with a 1/20" camera screw is provided for mounting the camera on a standard tripod.